ntsakonas/dxccbeampos/README.md

 Canada --> 231.10°/34547.96 Km --> Me
 ```

-which shows that the DX station (the Canadian station) "sees us" 4.72 to their left and 1456.94 Km closer than the other station.
+which shows that the DX station (the Canadian station) "sees us" 4.72 degrees to their left and 1456.94 Km closer than the other station.
 Practically we are in the same direction but much closer.

 The raw bearings and distances from the DX station are also provided for both short and long path circuits.